inkling/synthaway/README.markdown

 ### Current Limitation: No Compound `@synthesis` Directives

-Currently synthaway does not handle compound `@synthesis` directives:
+Currently Synthaway does not handle compound `@synthesis` directives:

     @synthesis a = _a, b, c, d = _d;

-To make synthaway work, rewrite compound directives into separate ones:
+To make Synthaway work, rewrite compound directives into separate ones:

     @synthesis a = _a;
     @synthesis b;